UCRegistry/interchain-registry/docs/chain-naming-standard.md

 3. Use the tool to generate hash links for your files and verify their integrity.

 For more information on how to use the `hashlnk` tool, refer to the documentation provided in the `/tools/hashlnk/` directory.

+### Custom Script

+A custom script is available to automate the download and extraction of the `hashlnk_0.2.0.0.zip` file.
+You can find the script in the `scripts/travis/main.sh` file.
+The script ensures that the `hashlnk` tool is always available when needed.

+To use the custom script, follow these steps:

+1. Open the `scripts/travis/main.sh` file.
+2. Locate the section that downloads and extracts the `hashlnk_0.2.0.0.zip` file.
+3. Run the script to automatically download and extract the `hashlnk_0.2.0.0.zip` file.

+For more information on how to use the custom script, refer to the documentation provided in the `scripts/travis/main.sh` file.